 Note on Approval: This bulb is a replacement bulb for nav lights only with the added strobe safety feature to be used at the pilot's discretion during daylight operation.
 Night operation requires steady on.
 They are not approved as a replacement for an anti-collision or strobe system.
 Not FAA Approved.
-PMA Pending.
+STC Pending.

 These bulbs are standard parts and have been designed to meet the requirements of TSO-C30c.